In this article:

-Randomize answer choice order
+Randomizing answer choice order

 Reversing the scale

-Adding conditional logic (#logic)
+Adding conditional display logic

 Viewing responses to Additional Questions

-To view the responses to any of the Additional Questions, simply click on the Additional Questions icon to expand the feedback.
-All responses for the Additional Questions will be nested under a section called "Additional answers" on the Permalink page.
-Additionally, when you export data from your Dashboard, the answers to all Additional Questions will be included, allowing you to see and share the Additional answers in CSV format.
+To view the responses, click on the "Additional Questions" icon to expand the feedback.
+The responses will be nested under a section called "Additional answers" on the Permalink page.
+Additionally, when you export data from your Dashboard, the answers to your additional questions will be included — allowing you to see and share these answers in a CSV format.

-To view a report summarizing the responses you’ve received to your Additional Questions, head to the Reports tab and choose “Additional Questions.”
-To learn more about the visualizations in this report, check out section 7.
-Reporting and Analysis.
+Head to the "Reports" tab and choose “Additional Questions" to view a report summarizing the responses.
+(Note: To learn more about the visualizations in this report, check out section 7.
+Reporting and Analysis in this Help Center.)

 Add a question with predefined answers

-Add in another free response question
+Add in another Free response question

 Create your own scale